The ESO User Support Department

 - Definition of requirements for observation preparation tools and feedback on operational requirements for new instruments.

-The User Support Department currently provides support for all the instruments available at the VLT and VLTI (Paranal), as well as for the surveys and open time observations on VISTA and VST.
-Users having obtained Visitor Mode time at the La Silla telescopes (NTT, 3.6m and 2.2 m telescope) should contact the La Silla Science Operations Group directly.
+The User Support Department currently provides support for all the instruments available at the VLT and VLTI (Paranal).
+VISTA is getting ready to be used for surveys with 4MOST and is currently not operational.
+The VST is operated by INAF as a hosted facility as of October 2022.
+Users having obtained Visitor Mode time at the La Silla telescopes (NTT and 3.6m telescopes) should contact the La Silla Science Operations Group directly.

 The User Support Department is headed by Marina Rejkuba.
-The USD Phase 1 and Phase 2 support for the VLT/VLTI, VISTA and VST instruments is distributed among the USD staff astronomers as follows (in alphabetical order with the main astronomer responsible in bold):
+The USD Phase 1 and Phase 2 support for the VLT and VLTI instruments is distributed among the USD staff astronomers as follows (in alphabetical order with the main astronomer responsible in bold):

 - ESPRESSO: John Pritchard, Markus Wittkowski